AtomGraph/LinkedDataHub/README.md

 What makes LinkedDataHub unique is its completely _data-driven architecture_: applications and documents are defined as data, managed using a single generic HTTP API and presented using declarative technologies.
 The default application structure and user interface are provided, but they can be completely overridden and customized.
 Unless a custom server-side processing is required, no imperative code such as Java or JavaScript needs to be involved at all.

-**Follow the [Get started](https://atomgraph.github.io/LinkedDataHub/linkeddatahub/docs/get-started/) guide to build your first application on LinkedDataHub.** The setup and basic configuration sections are provided below and should get you running.
+**Follow the [Get started](https://atomgraph.github.io/LinkedDataHub/linkeddatahub/docs/get-started/) guide to LinkedDataHub.** The setup and basic configuration sections are provided below and should get you running.

 ## Setup